-Raw and slow cooked food is becoming really popular in London, probably due to it being the latest celebrity food fad but also because of its obvious health benefits.
-Vitaorganics is a small but cosy restaurant that caters for the health conscious; from vegans, to celiacs to Gwyneth Paltrow wannabes and is quickly becoming the place to hang out.
-The concept is simple, you get a choice of 20 vegan and raw food dishes and they keep costs low by selling it in a pay-by-the scoop self service buffet.
+Raw and slow cooked food is becoming really popular in London, probably due to it being the latest celebrity food fad, but also because of its obvious health benefits.
+Vitaorganics is a small but cozy restaurant that caters to the health conscious, from vegans to celiacs to Gwyneth Paltrow wannabes, and it’s quickly becoming the place to hang out.
+The concept is simple, you get a choice of 20 vegan and raw food dishes, and they keep costs low by selling it in a pay-by-the scoop self- service buffet.

 Garlic and Shots

 The Tiroler Hut is a really popular endearingly kitsch Austrian restaurant.
-The restaurant is decked out in the style of a chalet, the waitresses are dressed in traditional Heidi style costumes and you eat your dinner accompanied by yodelling, accordion playing, and cowbell ringing.
-The food is a hearty fare consisting of Bratwurst, wienerschitzel and sauerkraut but it’s the super friendly atmosphere makes this place really stand out.
+The restaurant is decked out in the style of a chalet, the waitresses are dressed in traditional Heidi style costumes, and you eat your dinner accompanied by yodeling, accordion playing, and cowbell ringing.
+The food is a hearty fare consisting of bratwurst, wienerschitzel, and sauerkraut, but it’s the super friendly atmosphere makes this place really stand out.

 If you’re after a loud and fun night out, give the Medieval Banquet (located near the Tower of London) a try.
-No table manners are required and along with your four course banquet, unlimited wine and beer flows freely all night.
-The themed night doesn’t skimp on entertainment either and during the evening you’ll be treated to sword fighting knights, jugglers, and the odd strongman or two.
+No table manners are required, and along with your four-course banquet, unlimited wine and beer flow freely all night.
+The themed night doesn’t skimp on entertainment either, and during the evening you’ll be treated to sword-fighting knights, jugglers, and the odd strongman or two.

-Abracadbra is a fantasy style restaurant owned by an eccentric millionaire.
+Abracadabra is a fantasy-style restaurant owned by an eccentric millionaire.
 Here you can book a curtained private booth complete with your own TV screen or dine at a large revolving table in the center of the restaurant.
-The waitresses are dressed in skimpy nurses outfits, the ladies toilets are Alice in Wonderland style giant toadstools and the decor includes more than a few phallic objects.
+The waitresses are dressed in skimpy nurses’ outfits, the ladies toilets are Alice in Wonderland–style giant toadstools, and the decor includes more than a few phallic objects.

 The Wapping Project

 These are just a handful of unusual and fun places to eat out in London.
-They provide an entertaining way to eat.
+They provide an entertaining way to have a meal.
 If you’re holidaying here or just stopping by, be sure to take some time out to discover some new ones for yourselves.

 If you’re heading to London, check out some of these other helpful links to plan your trip:

-Becky Padmore is a UK Travel Writer and she helps run the travel website, GlobalGrasshopper.
-You’ll be able to out more tips, tricks and advice on travel and interesting places around the world.
+Becky Padmore is a UK travel writer, and she helps run the travel website GlobalGrasshopper, where you’ll be able to find out more tips, tricks, and advice on travel and interesting places around the world.